What Is Disarming A Narcissist? 12 Simple Ways To Do So

 5. Don’t give them attention

 A narcissist loves nothing more than 100% attention.
 They like to be the center of attention, dominate a conversation, win an argument, and have absolute power over others around them.
-But if you want to handle a narcissist, don’t give them any worthy attention.
+But don’t give them any worthy attention if you want to handle a narcissist.

-Although narcissists don’t deserve your attention, try not to respond with negative emotions.
+Although you should avoid giving a narcissist attention, try not to respond with negative emotions.
 Narcissists are always looking for an excuse to lash out at you and hold you responsible.
 Giving them negative attention makes it easy for them, and you don’t want to do that.

 7. Control your emotions

-Every person living with narcissists must harm themselves with strong emotional intelligence because narcissists look for emotionally weak and vulnerable individuals.
+Every person living with narcissists must arm themselves with strong emotional intelligence because narcissists look for emotionally weak and vulnerable individuals.

 8. Set clear boundaries

-To know how to disarm a narcissist, you must set clear boundaries.
-To set clear boundaries means you don’t need to justify or defend yourself to a narcissist because you can never win.
+To know how to disarm a narcissistic husband or wife, you must set clear boundaries.
+To set clear boundaries means you don’t need to justify or defend yourself to a narcissist because winning against them can be difficult.

 Also, be firm with your decisions when you deal with narcissists.
 Decide what you will tolerate and what you want.
 Importantly, you should know when to say no or yes.